Use this sewing pattern and DIY tutorial to make a maxi dress – you can even use jersey bedsheets for the fabric!

 Place the bodice right sides together over the skirt, matching the side seams.
-Stitch around the waistline USING A 3/4" SEAM.
+Next you’ll stitch around the waistline USING A 3/4″ SEAM.

-Press the waist seam open.
-Trim the seam allowance from the bodice down to 1/4".
+Press the waist seam open and then trim the seam allowance from the bodice down to 1/4″.

 Flip the seam allowance for the skirt up, and stitch along the raw edge to form the casing for the elastic.

 Cut your ribbon in half.
-Sew one piece to each end of your elastic to make a drawstring.
+After that, sew one piece to each end of your elastic to make a drawstring.

-Using a safety pin, thread your elastic through the casing.
-Burn, tie, or use fray check on your ribbon ends to seal them.
+Now that the casing is sewn, use a safety pin to thread your elastic through the casing.
+Once that is done, burn, tie, or use fray check on your ribbon ends to seal them.

-If desired, sew buttons along center front seam for decoration.
-Hem dress.
-You're done!
+Next, if desired, sew buttons along center front seam for decoration.
+Sew the hem and then you’re done!